Emergence of Social Norms in Generative Agent Societies: Principles and Architecture: Introduction

 In this paper, we propose, to our knowledge, the first normative architecture for generative MASs.
-This architecture, which can be abbreviated as \textbf{CRSEC}, consists of four modules: \textbf{C}reation \& \textbf{R}epresentation, \textbf{S}preading, \textbf{E}valuation, and \textbf{C}ompliance.
-Through the Creation \& Representation module, norm entrepreneurs (agents who actively campaign norms) can generate their own personal standards of behavior (or personal norms), and these standards are formally represented and stored in their databases.
-Through the Spreading module, some agents influence others to adopt the standards via communication, while others can identify these standards by reflecting on their conversations and observations.
+Our architecture, abbreviated as \textbf{CRSEC}, consists of four modules: \textbf{C}reation \& \textbf{R}epresentation, \textbf{S}preading, \textbf{E}valuation, and \textbf{C}ompliance.
+This architecture not only fosters the emergence of social norms within generative MASs, but also addresses the open problem of actualizing various aspects of the emergent process into an operational framework.
+Specifically, through the Creation \& Representation module, norm entrepreneurs (agents who actively campaign norms) can generate their own personal standards of behavior (or personal norms), and these standards are formally represented and stored in their databases.
+Through the Spreading module, some agents influence others to adopt the standards via communication and actual behaviors, while others can identify these standards by reflecting on their conversations and observations.
 With the Evaluation module, agents perform a sanity check to decide whether they accept certain standards as their own personal norms, and, from time to time, synthesize their personal norms to keep the norms compact and concise.
 Lastly, the Compliance module raises agents' awareness of their personal norms, encouraging them to generate plans and take actions in line with the norms.
 An overview of our architecture is shown in Figure 1.